CPSC-292/Fall2021-CourseInfo/README.md

       If it gives you an unknown command error, follow instructions to install:
       1. Go to: https://git-scm.com/downloads and select "Windows".
       2. Open the downloaded exe file and follow instructions for installing.

+### Ordering a Textbook

+We will be using _The Book of R_ by Tilman Davies (ISBN-13: 978-1-59327-651-5).
+You may be able to find an ecopy of this book, who knows.
+If you would like to order a physical copy, here is a good deal.
+Between now and Oct.
+15th 2021, you can use the code __ACDCPSC292__ to receive 30% off if you order directly from No Starch Press: https://nostarch.com/bookofr